pierfarrugia/text_overflow/README.md

 - cards-size is the container for a block of card
 - card-size is the container for 1 card
-- car-samesize is the content of the card
+- card-samesize is the content of the card

-In the demo you also have other tag surrounding those 3, but you can use as you like on this.
+In the demo you also have other tag surrounding those 3.

 ```HTML
 <section id="section1">